 Ambient lighting that bounces light off the ceiling of a bathroom is extremely flattering.
 It softens shadows and can even make you look younger.
 Another way to look great in the bathroom mirror is to include natural light, which can be difficult sometimes based on where bathrooms are placed in the house, but try adding a small (frosted glass!) window or a skylight if possible.
 Also, the strategic placement of lights can create the illusion of a larger bathroom if you have a small space and can’t do much about it structurally.

 If you want to move away from the old-school way of lighting a bathroom by putting a row of lights above the mirror, try mounting sconces or pendants next to the mirror instead.
-Think about looking at sconces or pendants finished with pewter, nickel and brass or matching the color to your other bathroom fixtures.
+Think about looking at sconces or pendants finished with pewter, nickel or brass or matching the color to your other bathroom fixtures.
 Some sconces even have adjustable arms to give you light where you need it most and others look like candles, but won’t burn down your house.
 See how the sconces flank the mirror here?

 Think of it this way: just using a row of lights above the mirror to light your bathroom is not exactly flattering.
 It lights up some areas, but not others, which won’t help you when you really need all the light you can get.

 If you do prefer the way a row of lights looks in your bathroom, or you cannot use other methods, there are still a lot of choices that will look great and endure for years to come instead of falling by the wayside and immediately looking outdated.
 Still, if you go this route, do combine the over-the-mirror light with other sources of illumination as well.
 Again, it’s for your benefit!